-1) have an earned MDiv or its educational equivalent from an ATS

-(Association of Theological Schools) accredited seminary/divinity school.
-Applicants with seminary master's degrees other than the MDiv may seek admission to complete leveling work that may be needed.

-- 2) have achieved a grade point average of 3.0 on a 4.0 scale in MDiv studies.
-(Applicants with grade point averages of 2.75 or above will receive consideration.) - 3) have completed a minimum of three years significant ministerial experience after the completion of the MDiv or its educational equivalent. - 4) have evidence of current involvement in ministry. - 5) have the desire and capacity to pursue an advanced level of competence and theological reflection related to ministry.
+- 1) have a theological master's degree from an ATS (Association of Theological Schools)-accredited school.
+The Master of Divinity degree is preferred.
+In general, degrees with fewer than 48 hours will not be considered.
+Leveling courses may be required, especially for degrees with fewer than 72 hours.
+Professional but non-theological master's degrees such as MBA, MEd, or MSW do not fulfill this requirement. - 2) have achieved a grade point average of 3.0 on a 4.0 scale in MDiv studies.
+(Applicants with grade point averages of 2.75 or above will receive consideration.) - 3) have completed a minimum of three years significant ministerial experience with at least one year of ministerial experience after the completion of MDiv or other theological master's degree. - 4) have evidence of current involvement in ministry.